Codeinwp/elementor-addon-widgets/readme.md

 ## Frequently Asked Questions ##

-Why is it after dragging the required widget, making the necessary adjustments to settings and save the layout goes all wonky?
+**Why is it after draging the required widget, making the necessary adjustments to settings and save the layout goes all wonky?**

 There is a known bug/conflict with WooCommerce assets not being loaded upon saving the edits, however refreshing the page puts things back to normal.
 See this [issue #495](https://github.com/pojome/elementor/issues/495) for current status.

-## Screenshots ##

-1. Widgets Panel

-2. Editor View

-3. Frontend View Products And Posts

-4. Frontend view posts with custom title.

 ## Changelog ##
-### 1.1.1 - 2017-10-11  ###

-* Updated title and description
-* Updated tested up to version 4.8

-### 1.1.0 - 2017-09-29  ###

-* Travis trigger.
-* Added Themeisle SDK.
-* Added Continuous Integration.
-* Changed contributors.

-### 1.0.4 ###
-* Name change due to stipulation on Elementor's Terms and Conditions
-* Adjustments made to plugin and author urls

 ### 1.0.3 ###
 * FIXED: Fatal error clash with Storefront on checking if WooCommerce is active.